sweattep/modern_quotes/README.md

 >Machine learning or more simply put, automated data modeling, is essentially the machine's ability to identify matches based on a model created by similar data.

+>Machine learning is not impervious to spoofing.
+Machine learning relies more heavily on readily quantifiable data as inputs than existing processes in which humans can place ambiguous evidence in context.

 >the illiterate of the 21st century will not be those who cannot read or write, but those who cannot unlearn the many lies they've been taught to believe.

 >Oftentimes, the reporters are sitting at their desks taking the same feed, therefore writing the same story.
 They’re not reporters, they're stenographers.
 The difference is the pretty person standing in front of the chroma key—which is often a picture of a place they’ve never been.